intermernet/docker-magento/README.md

     docker build -t docker-magento github.com/Intermernet/docker-magento

-Towards the end of the output it will display the randomly generated root / MySQL password for the Docker image.
-Be sure to record this somewhere.
+Towards the end of the output it will display the randomly generated root / MySQL password for the Docker image. _*Be sure to record this somewhere!*_.

 Run the image: